nathan-barry/next-js-site/posts/2023-summer-plan.md

 - [x] All The Math You Missed, But Need to Know for Graduate School
 - [x] Einstein: His Life and Universe by Walter Isaacson
 - [x] American Prometheus: The Triumph and Tragedy of J. Robert Oppenheimer
+- [x] The Man from the Future: The Visionary Life of John von Neumann
+- [ ] Rome: An Empire's Story
 - [ ] Gödel, Escher, Bach: an Eternal Golden Braid
 - [ ] The Theoretical Minimum: Classical Mechanics
 - [ ] The Theoretical Minimum: Quantum Mechanics